eliav-lavi/mox-server/README.md

 }
 ```

-**NOTE**: In case ERB fails to evaluate `return_value` due to `SyntaxError`, a special, reserved `592` status code will be returned by mox to indicate this.
+**NOTE**: In case ERB fails to evaluate `return_value` due to `SyntaxError` or any `StandardError` (e.g. calling an undefined method), a special, reserved `591` status code will be returned by mox to indicate this.
 This is done to allow users to define endpoints which return `500` status codes explicitly.
 It is your responsibility to make sure the ERB code you supply in a `return_value` is valid; mox cannot validate this upon endpoint creation.